CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_subject.md

                     },
                     {
                         "name": "morphology",
-                        "description": "Code that represents the histology of the disease using the third edition of the International Classification of Diseases for Oncology, published in 2000, used principally in tumor and cancer registri", "mode": "NULLABLE",
+                        "description": "Code that represents the histology of the disease using the third edition of the International Classification of Diseases for Oncology, published in 2000, used principally in tumor and cancer registries for coding the site (topography) and the histology (morphology) of neoplasms.", "mode": "NULLABLE",
                         "type": "STRING"
                     },